"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 ---

-Corvin heard it first.
+Corvin heard the strange sound first.

 It was a faint disturbance in the air, like a damp cloth drawn sharply through a narrow space.